Legal Turbulence: When Airline Accidents Mean Personal Injury Claims

 There are two notable cases where passengers filed lawsuits against airlines based on the claim they knowingly flew into turbulent skies.
 They involved a Singapore Airlines SQ308 from Singapore – London mid-2013 and a JetBlue Airways B6 429 from Boston to Sacramento on August 11, 2016.
 Both flights experienced significant turbulence and passenger injuries.
 They were unsuccessful.
 Pilots can encounter heavy turbulence even while trying to avoid bad weather, so there’s no negligence on their part.

 Finally, many pilots now keep seat belt signs on for the entire flight, and flight attendants recommend it.
-These measures safeguard airlines from liability.
+These measures safeguard major airlines from liability.

 Flight attendants should use food and drink carts during steady flight.
 At most, they can push a cart during minor turbulence.
 However, they MUST return food and drink carts to the kitchen once the seat belt sign comes on.